 Microneedling is a minimally invasive treatment that removes the top layer of the skin.
 It helps minimize the appearance of acne scars by promoting collagen formation, which plumps the scar site and makes it appear smoother.

-Microneedling is done with a device called dermaroller, which contains small needles of different sizes.
+Microneedling is done with a device called a dermaroller, which contains small needles of different sizes.
 The device creates micro-wounds on the skin.
 This prompts the skin to produce collagen, promote cell turnover, and replace the scar tissue with healthy tissue (1).

 Here are the benefits of microneedling for acne scars.